Weekend Update: Chevy Chase (1975–1976)

-Weekend Update was created by original anchor Chevy Chase and SNL writers Herb Sargent and Al Franken, and it appeared on the first SNL broadcast on October 11, 1975.
+Weekend Update was created by original anchor Chevy Chase and SNL writers Herb Sargent and Al Franken.
+The sketch appeared on the first SNL broadcast on October 11, 1975, as the weekly "Update" to NBC News' monthly news magazine "Weekend", hence "Weekend Update".
 Chase popularized several catchphrases during the segment, such as his "I'm Chevy Chase... and you're not" greeting; and his repeated announcement that "Generalissimo Francisco Franco is still dead".
-When Weekend Update began, Chase was consistently on the phone presumably talking to his lover, and would talk until realizing he was "on air".
-Chase would always end Weekend Update with "That's the news.
-Good night, and have a pleasant tomorrow."
+Weekend Update segments frequently opened with Chase having an intimate conversation with someone on the phone, unaware he was "on the air."
+Chase ended Weekend Update with what became its signature catchphrase: "That's the news...good night, and have a pleasant tomorrow."

-In addition, Garrett Morris parodied the practice of a picture insert of a person simultaneously giving the news read in sign language for the hearing impaired in "The News for the Hard of Hearing".
-Chase would sometimes repeat the top story at the end of the segment, while Morris simply cupped his mouth and shouted the headline loudly.
+In addition, Garrett Morris parodied the practice of a picture insert of a person delivering the news in sign language for the hearing impaired.
+Chase would announce, "...and now, I shall repeat the top news story, assisted by the President of the Society for The Hard of Hearing."
+Chase would then repeat the story while Morris simply cupped his mouth and yelled the headline.